MrThearMan/savestate/README.md

 ### Performance:
 - About 50-60% of the performance of shelve with [gdbm](https://docs.python.org/3/library/dbm.html#module-dbm.gnu) (linux), but >5000% compared to shelve with [dumbdbm](https://docs.python.org/3/library/dbm.html#module-dbm.dumb) (windows) (>20000% for deletes!)
-  - Performance is more favourable with large keys and values when compared to [gdbm](https://docs.python.org/3/library/dbm.html#module-dbm.gnu), but gdbm's still faster on subsequent reads/writes thanks to it's caching
+  - Performance is more favourable with large keys and values when compared to gdbm, but gdbm is still faster on subsequent reads/writes thanks to its caching
-- A dbm-mode for about double the speed of reqular mode, but only string-type keys and value
+- A dbm-mode for about double the speed of reqular mode, but only string-type keys and values
-  - This is about 25-30% of the performance of [gdbm](https://docs.python.org/3/library/dbm.html#module-dbm.gnu) on its own.
+  - This is about 25-30% of the performance of gdbm on its own.
+  - Note: Values will be returned in bytes form!

 > Source code includes a benchmark that you can run to get more accurate performance on your specific machine.